Thales (footballer)

-Thales Bento Oleques (born 28 April 1994), simply known as Thales is a Brazilian professional footballer playing for Brazilian Campeonato Brasileiro Série B side Avaí as a defender.
+Thales Bento Oleques (born 28 April 1994), simply known as Thales, is a Brazilian professional footballer who plays as a defender for Brazilian Campeonato Brasileiro Série B side Operário Ferroviário.

-Club career
+Career

 Born in Pelotas, Thales spend his youth years at Paulista from 2009 to 2013.
 After he was promoted to the first team in 2013, he made 19 appearances, before joining Segunda Liga club Braga B on loan in search of more opportunities.